fastlane/fastlane/snapshot/README.md

 ### Completely reset all simulators

-You can run this command in the terminal to delete and re-create all iOS simulators:
+You can run this command in the terminal to delete and re-create all iOS and tvOS simulators:

 ```
 snapshot reset_simulators